nawaz-malla/Phd-Thesis-Usecase/README.md

 ## Overview

-This repository demonstrates a thesis use case combining two decentralized application projects: **BikeRental** and **HotelBooking**.
+This repository demonstrates a thesis use case combining two decentralized application projects: **BikeRental** , **HealthCare** and **HotelBooking**.
 Both projects involve smart contract development, testing, and deployment for experimentation purposes.

 ---